nvim-neorocks/rocks-git.nvim/README.md

 - `args`: (optional) `key=value` pairs, see [Configuration options](#configuration-options).

-If a plugin is not pinned to a revision or tag with the `rev` field, `:Rocks sync` will always update it to the latest remote revision.
+If a plugin is not pinned to a revision or tag with the `rev` field, `:Rocks sync` will update to the most recent tag.

 ### Configuration options